Best Times to Buy a Refrigerator: Don’t Throw Away Money!

-If any of these sound interesting, see if your shortlisted refrigerator has that feature.
+If any of these sound interesting, please check whether your shortlisted refrigerator has that feature.

 How Long Should a Refrigerator Last?

 Depending on who you ask, the answer is anywhere between 10 and 20 years.
-The US Department of Energy puts the average life of a refrigerator at approximately 12 years, which is not too shabby.
+For instance, the US Department of Energy puts the average life of a refrigerator at approximately 12 years, which is not too shabby.

-Of course that’s assuming you’re at least a little serious about its care and maintenance.
-Otherwise you could be replacing your refrigerator much sooner.
+Of course, that’s assuming you’re serious about care and maintenance.
+Otherwise, you could be replacing your appliance much sooner.

 How Much Does a Refrigerator Weigh?

 Last, but not least, your refrigerator’s dimensions should also be taken into account, and this includes not only its size and weight but also the space you have for it.
-There’s no point in getting an outrageously lavish refrigerator, only to find out you don’t have anywhere to put it.
+There’s no point in getting an outrageously lavish refrigerator, only to find out you have nowhere to put it.

-The following list will help you understand the different types of refrigerators you can choose from, and how much they weigh on average, depending on the type of model.
+The following list will help you understand the different types of refrigerators you can choose from, and how much they weigh on average, depending on the model.